-The hazy memory of my school books was that the Yangtze river is among the world’s longest.
+I had hazy memory from my school books that the Yangtze river is among the world’s longest.
 Before going to Wuhan, I checked that it is actually the third in the world, behind the Nile and the Amazon.
 I’d passed over Wuhan’s Second Yangtze Bridge on the way in from the airport.
 On the way to see the river a few days later, as the taxi negotiated a traffic tunnel, the driver told me proudly that it is China’s longest: a three kilometer long tunnel under the Yangtze (Changjiang in Mandarin), connecting the Wuchang and Hankou districts of the town.
 We emerged into Hankou, and turned past a river boat terminal into the mouth of a pedestrian entry.

 Yangtze river cruises through the Three Gorges have been heavily advertised in recent years, and are increasingly popular with foreign tourists.
 These boats dock at the interesting looking terminal we passed.
 I got off the car and walked past the levees (which were raised in 2005 to protect the town against flooding) to the river.
 No large cruise boats were to be seen.
 But there were these interesting looking boats moored to a quay.
 They seem to have a very shallow draught, like the famous old sailboats of the Yangtze.
 I wondered whether they are floating docks or boats, until I went close and found that they are boats.
 They have so many cabins that they must be used for short cruises.
 If there were smaller boats I wouldn’t have minded spending a day drifting down this river.
 In the photo above you can see the Second Yangtze Bridge behind the boats.